 Rule #1 of dealing with aggressive drivers is not to retaliate.
 Try to avoid inflaming the situation further.

 Whatever you do, the key is staying calm, and not putting yourself in any unnecessary danger.
 Stay calm, stay in your vehicle, and make as many mental notes about the incident as you can.
-These notes may come in handy in the future, should you need to give a statement to police, or speak to a Riverside car accident attorney about a lawsuit.
+These notes may come in handy in the future, should you need to give a statement to police, or speak to a car crash lawyer about a lawsuit.